misunra8/Zemberek-Python-Examples/README.md

 - Pick one of the classifier_.py
 - Each one of these has different algorithms to do the same task;
 - _basic one doesn't use extra data mining,
-- _hardened ones use my 'questioanable' word mining logics to perform better.
+- _hardened ones use my 'questionable' word mining logics to perform better.

 # Zemberek Python Examples